High-impact nursing

 You can't defer your offer in this course.
 You must start in the semester you apply for.

-A completed recognised bachelor degree not in nursing completed within the past ten years with a minimum grade point average (GPA) or 4.00 or higher (on QUT's 7 point scale).
+You must have a completed recognised bachelor degree (or higher qualification) not in nursing completed within the past 10 years prior to course commencement with a grade point average (GPA) or 4.00 or higher (on QUT's 7 point scale).

 Minimum English language requirements